- 0 Comments

 Videoconferencing vs. Web Conferencing

 Fortunately, attorneys have options when it comes to deciding the best way to make a deposition accessible and efficient for all parties involved.
-Videoconferencing and web conferencing are two great options for achieving these goals, albeit with stark differences.
+Videoconferencing and web conferencing are two great options for achieving these goals.

-By contrast, web conferencing assists the taking of depositions with attorneys and/or the witness in remote locations from each other.
-The witness in question will be located at the same location as the court reporter, while the attorneys may be located remotely.
-This remote location functionality allows attorneys to conduct a deposition from the convenience of their law firm, so long as they are using a communication app.
+Web conferencing assists the taking of depositions with attorneys and/or the witness in remote locations from each other.
+The witness will be located at the same location as the court reporter, while the attorneys may be located remotely.
+Both the attorney and the witness will be connected to a computer or a tablet running software that allows them to see and hear each other.
+This software provides a video stream of each party over the Internet.
+The attorney can ask deposition questions and the witness can answer them as if they were in the same room together.

 Benefits of Web Conferencing